ppmatrix/ppmatrix.github.io/_posts/24-02-25-gamezone.md

 Use ' or 1=1 -- - as your username and leave the password blank.

 When you've logged in, what page do you get redirected to?

+> "portal.php"

+### MyWalk

+Just type "' or 1=1 -- -" in the user login, leaving password blank

+## Task 3: Using SQLMap

+### Questions

+Q1.
+We're going to use SQLMap to dump the entire database for GameZone.

+Using the page we logged into earlier, we're going point SQLMap to the game review search feature.

+First we need to intercept a request made to the search feature using BurpSuite.

+Save this request into a text file.
+We can then pass this into SQLMap to use our authenticated user session.

+-r uses the intercepted request you saved earlier --dbms tells SQLMap what type of database management system it is --dump attempts to outputs the entire database

+SQLMap will now try different methods and identify the one thats vulnerable.
+Eventually, it will output the database.

+In the users table, what is the hashed password?

+> ""

+Q2.
+What was the username associated with the hashed password?

+> ""

+Q3.
+What was the other table name?

 > ""